-Home to plenty of good food, a variety of eating establishments are located within a few short blocks of the Krasl Art Center.
-Our preferred eateries include the Bistro, located in The Boulevard Inn, Bread + Bar (downtown Benton Harbor), Schu’s Grill & Bar, and Biggby Coffee.
+Home to plenty of good food, a variety of eating establishments are located within a few short blocks of Krasl Art Center.
+Our preferred eateries include the Bistro, located in The Boulevard Inn, Bread + Bar (downtown Benton Harbor), Schu’s Grill & Bar, and Forte Coffee.
 Stop by St. Joseph Today or visit their website at www.stjosephtoday.com.
 You’ll also find information regarding lodging, shopping, things to do, and local happenings on their website.

-Is the KAC kid friendly?
+Is KAC child-friendly?

 The best way to receive updates is to become a member.
 You may also receive updates by requesting to be added to our email list.

-I am an artist and would like to sell my art at the Krasl Art Center.
+I am an artist and would like to sell my art at Krasl Art Center.
 Is it possible to do this?